spazzylemons/cj/README.md

 cj is one header file and one source file.
 Running `make` will build an object file and library file.
-Alternatively, since it is so small, you may prefer to add the source and header files directly into your project.
+Alternatively, since it is so small, you may prefer to add the source and header files directly into your project. cj is written in C89 and so is compabtile with compilers that only support C89.

 ## Usage